-- Blanch the asparagus tips in boiling water, removed, rinse with cold water and set aside.
+- Rinse the asparagus with cold water and set aside.

-- Combine the both and wine in a saute pan and bring to a boil.
-Reduce the heat but make sure the liquid remains hot.
+- Combine the broth and wine in a sauté pan and bring to a boil.
+Reduce the heat to low but make sure the liquid remains hot.

-- Melt 2 tablespoons of butter into a wide shallow saute pan over medium heat.
+- Melt 2 tablespoons (30 g) of butter in a wide shallow sauté pan over medium heat.
 Add the rice and cook for about 2 minutes.
 Do not allow it to brown.

-- Add about 1 cup of liquid to the rice, stirring occasionally and cook until the liquid is completely absorbed.
+- Add about 1 cup (237 ml) of liquid to the rice, stirring occasionally, and cook until the liquid is completely absorbed.
 Continue adding liquid in this manner until the rice is al dente - about 20 minutes.

 - Add 1 tablespoon of butter and the Parmesan cheese and stir until they have melted into rice.

-- Add the sausage and asparagus and continue cook until they are heated through.
+- Add the sausage and asparagus and continue to cook until they are heated through.

 - Stir in the parsley and add salt and pepper to taste.